New View Roofing Reviews

 Common Problems With Roof Flashing

-2. Cracks or breaks.
-Flashing materials can sometimes crack, break or develop gaps due to aging, expansion and contraction from temperature variations, and physical damage.
+2. Flashing materials can sometimes crack, break or develop gaps due to aging, expansion and contraction from temperature variations, and physical damage.
 These openings in the flashing provide pathways for water to get into your roof system.

 3. Improper installation.
 If flashing is installed improperly, or when installers use low quality materials, your flashing may be inadequate to protect your roof from water intrusion.
 Additionally, flashing that isn’t fastened securely or properly sealed may not be very effective at preventing water from getting in.